corvus-dotnet/Corvus.Extensions/README.md

  `ForEachFailEnd()`

 Execute an action for each item in the enumerable.

+If any operation fails, then the enumeration is continued to the end when an Aggregate Exception is thrown containing the exceptions thrown by any failed operations.

+This is useful when cleaning up Azure resources that were set up for testing purposes, for example.
+It makes sure that even if one step fails, the process doesn't stop, as this would mean that some potentially expensive resources aren't deleted.

  ![ForEachFailEnd()](GIFs/Traversal/ForEachFailEnd.gif)